scalanlp/nak/README.md

 # Nak

+Authors:
-Author: **Jason Baldridge** (jasonbaldridge@gmail.com)
+* **Jason Baldridge** (jasonbaldridge@gmail.com)
+* **Dan Garrette** (dhg@cs.utexas.edu)

 ## Introduction

 Nak is a library for machine learning and related tasks.
-It is formed from the OpenNLP Maxent package, and my intent is to evolve it as a Scala library with further capabilities.
-It will be developed in particular with the natural language processing library [Chalk](https://github.com/jasonbaldridge/chalk) in mind.
+It is formed from the OpenNLP Maxent package, and the intent is to evolve it as a Scala library with further capabilities.
+It will be developed in particular with the natural language processing library [Chalk](https://github.com/scalanlp/chalk) in mind.
+Use of [Breeze](https://github.com/scalanlp/breeze) is likely in Nak's future.

-Like Chalk, the name Nak comes from one of my son's stuffed elephants.
+Like Chalk, the name Nak comes from one of my Jason's stuffed elephants.
 (He really likes elephants.)

 ## Using Nak